(Sittin' On) The Dock of the Bay

-"(Sittin' On) The Dock of the Bay" is a song co-written by soul singer Otis Redding and guitarist Steve Cropper.
-It was recorded by Redding twice in 1967, including once just three days before his death in a plane crash on December 10, 1967.
-The song was released on Stax Records' Volt label in 1968, becoming the first ever posthumous single to top the charts in the US.
-It reached number 3 on the UK Singles Chart.
+"(Sittin' On) The Dock of the Bay" is a song co-written by the soul singer Otis Redding and the guitarist Steve Cropper.
+Redding recorded it twice in 1967, including just three days before his death in a plane crash on December 10, 1967.
+It was released on Stax Records' Volt label in 1968, becoming the first posthumous #1 single in the US.
+It reached #3 on the UK Singles Chart.

-Redding started writing the lyrics to the song in August 1967, while sitting on a rented houseboat in Sausalito, California.
-He completed the song in Memphis with the help of Cropper, who was a Stax producer and the guitarist for Booker T. & the M.G.'s.
-The song features whistling and sounds of waves crashing on a shore.
+Redding started writing the lyrics in August 1967 while staying on a rented houseboat in Sausalito, California.
+He completed the song in Memphis with Cropper, a Stax producer and the guitarist for Booker T. & the M.G.'s.
+It features whistling and sounds of waves crashing on a shore.